Juma001ke/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print absolute path of current working directory
+script to print absolute path of current working director ls - list files in a directory